 Thermal

-The hot topic, both within construction and current affairs, is the drive to reduce carbon emissions and achieve Net Zero.
+The hot topic in construction and current news is the drive to lower carbon emissions and reach Net Zero.

-We work with our clients to find the most cost effective way to achieve the projects’ fabric efficiency target - the heat loss through the structure and insulation of the building.
-The building regulations Approved Document L sets out the minimum standards for heat loss and energy use.
-Each new building must undergo a Standard Assessment Procedure.
-This process covers the fabric heat loss, energy use, and much more.
-On completion, you will receive an Energy Performance Certificate showing your home’s rating.
+The Approved Document L sets out the minimum standards for heat loss and energy use in buildings.
+Every new building must undergo a Standard Assessment Procedure (SAP), which evaluates fabric heat loss, energy usage, and more.
+Upon completion, you’ll receive an Energy Performance Certificate (EPC) indicating your building’s energy efficiency rating.

-TimberTight have in-house ability to calculate U-values, thermal bridging details (Psi values), and have a range of details to achieve building air tightness, which feed into the SAP assessment.
+At TimberTight, we have in-house capabilities to calculate U-values and thermal bridging details (Psi values).
+We also offer various solutions to achieve optimal building air-tightness, all of which feed into the SAP assessment.

 How We Target Heat Loss